haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 }
 ```

-This sample block assumes that php 7.4 is installed.
-If you have a different php version on your system, modify the version in the fastcgi_pass unix.
+This sample block assumes that PHP 7.4 is installed.
+If you have a different PHP version on your system, modify the version in the fastcgi_pass unix.

 Note: The location and the alias path can be altered.
 We advise against it unless there are good reasons.